superduper-io/superduper/docs/blog/2023-10-04-walkthrough-rag-app-atlas.md

 *Despite the huge surge in popularity in building AI applications with LLMs and vector-search, we haven't seen any walkthroughs boil this down to a super-simple, few-command process.
-With SuperDuperDB on MongoDB Atlas, it's easier and more flexible than ever before.*
+With SuperDuperDB together with MongoDB Atlas, it's easier and more flexible than ever before.*

 ---